 - Can I get the job done easily and without abuse?

 Zoom’s issues with security, privacy, and abuse have been well-documented.
-Once upon a time, Zoom was designed to allow anyone to join video calls by default.
+Zoom's story is deeply entangled with the COVID-19 pandemic, when millions of users turned to the platform for reliable video calls.
+Zoom was initially designed to allow anyone to join video calls by default.
 Because it was so easy to join a call, it was quite easy for unwanted participants to join, sometimes causing havoc.
 Likewise, their documentation and interface also made misleading claims about the quality of their encryption.
-In light of widespread scrutiny from the security community, in some ways they have cleaned up the security, privacy, and abuse issues in their platform.
+In light of widespread scrutiny from the security community, they have made significant improvements on the security, privacy, and abuse issues on their platform.

 Zoom now provides a number of controls to help users manage who is allowed into a video call.
 The company now provides a single prominent icon in the video’s toolbar to easily manage security settings, where users can lock the meeting, preventing new users from entering; enable or disable a “waiting room” where meeting hosts can approve who enters; remove participants.
 Likewise, hosts can restrict participants’ ability to share their screens, chat, rename themselves, or annotate the host’s shared content.

 They have since rolled out stronger encryption by default, and options for end-to-end encryption, though this must be enabled and all users must have the Zoom client installed.
 Because they are making so many adjustments, this article will likely change in the weeks to come.
 Stay tuned.

 Does the platform support two-factor authentication?
 By what methods?